 Our school uses the national scheme of work for music as the basis for its curriculum planning.
 We have adapted the national scheme so that the topics that the children study in music build upon prior learning.
-These topics are then taught through the implementation of the Lancashire 'Charanga' scheme with additions from the 'Music Express' scheme.
+As a school, we use the "Charanga" music scheme to bring our lessons to life.
+As a staff team, we have created our own overview of Charanga units which provides musical progression through year groups.
+Each year group also have the chance to take part in a performance/show in front of an audience, each year, promoting their talents in music, singing and drama.
 While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the progression planned into the scheme of work means that the children are increasingly challenged as they move through the school.

 Our music planning is geared to three aspects of progress: